 Earth System Science is interdisciplinary

 Earth system science examines in detail the one planet in our solar system that contains life.
 In order to comprehend life, it is not only necessary to look into past processes but it is also inevitable to combine current processes with future scenarios on earth and make predictions accordingly.
-All this requires a close cooperation of various disciplines transcending paleontology, geochemistry, remote sensing, geography, environmental science, geology, and molecular biology.
+All this requires a close cooperation of various disciplines transcending paleontology, geochemistry, remote sensing, geography, environmental science, geology, and biology.
 It is this interplay between thorough knowledge and interdisciplinary approach that is stimulated when studying earth system science.
 This also allows for a new generation of scientists - well-trained to cope with challenges that future societies on earth will have to face.

 Earth System Science combines theory, experiment, observation, and modeling